Get Started

 - Template Syntax covers the GoX syntax used throughout the docs.

-- Path Model and Router take the next step into URL design and request handling.
+- App and Routing take the next step into request handling and URL design.